Abby Holland: Marriage to Swamp Thing

 Abby's marriage to Swamp Thing proves to be as challenging as everything else in her life.
 One evening, she senses Alec is in distress and rushes out to him.
 Hiding from a police squad searching the bayou, Abby realizes that others must be in danger, too.
 She finds Alec dying from toxic waste poisoning.
 He warns her to keep away from him, and that he will find a way to restore himself in a new body before expiring.

 True to his word, the Swamp Thing lives again, in a tiny plant that Abby psychically locates and helps to nurture, while Alec regrows himself.
 He is impressed by Abby's remarkable devotion to him.
 One day, the unique couple is visited by the mystic occultist John Constantine, who begins to manipulate Swamp Thing in exchange for valuable information about his elemental powers.

 Eventually, Alec's travels bring him home on a mission in Louisiana, dealing with a cursed plantation plagued by 19th-century ghosts and zombies.
 Abby's inner strength proves invaluable, as she helps to evacuate the survivors.
 During the course of her relationship with Alec, Abby learns to accept his bizarre abilities and strange habits, such as ingesting dead or dying animals into his body, or unexpectedly growing himself out of her bathroom sink to visit her.
 One night, Abby even mistakes one of Alec's abandoned husks for him.
 She makes him promise that he will never die for as long as she lives.

 The New 52

 Following The New 52 continuity reboot, Abigail's history with Swamp Thing is significantly altered.
 In this new world, Abigail is alive during modern times, and has a half-brother named William Arcane.
 Both are connected to the Rot, a cosmic force associated with death and decay.
+During the run, she becomes the Avatar of the Rot, forcing her to not be with Swamp Thing.